Freddsle/fedRBE/batchcorrection/README.md

 4. **Start the Project**: `fedRBE` runs securely, never sharing raw data.

 See [HOW TO GUIDE](https://freddsle.github.io/fedRBE/docs/how_to_guide.html) for guidance on creating and joining projects.
+Please note that an account and login is required for this to protect the federated workflow from malicious participants.

 ---